bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 #### For contractors

-If you don’t have an IDIR account, [we have guidance on ordering a compatible IDIR] ](faq link).
+If you don’t have an IDIR account, [we have guidance on ordering a compatible IDIR] ](github-transition-guide.md#idirs).
 It can take several days to complete depending on your ministry.We recommend doing with this step as soon as possible to avoid access disruptions.

 After getting an IDIR, follow the steps below: